harrryr/aws-otel-java-instrumentation/testing/README.md

   - `export AWS_SESSION_TOKEN=$(echo $output | jq -r .Credentials.SessionToken)`
 - Run `aws sts get-caller-identity` to check if you are in the correct role
 #### Create a new Cluster
-Make sure to replace <ClusterName> with the desired cluster name.
+Note: Make sure to replace <ClusterName> with the desired cluster name.
 - Next, create the cluster by running `eksctl create cluster --name <ClusterName> --region us-east-1 --zones us-east-1a,us-east-1b`.
 This will take around ~10 minutes.
 #### Install AWS Load Balancer Controller Add-on
 - Finally, install the AWS Load Balancer Controller add-on by running the following commands.
 Make sure to replace the `<ClusterName>` and `<AccountID>` with the correct value.